Wall of Shame – what is it and what to do with it?

 Implying a lot of other people want in on the opportunity or have invested

-When we are speaking about scam platforms, the full story sound the same but bit different.
+When we are speaking about scam platforms, the full story sounds the same but bit different.

 Let’s go one by one.